Adjuntas, Puerto Rico: Etymology and nicknames

 Charco Mangó, one of the many natural pools or charcas that give the municipality its nickname of La Tierra de los Lagos.

-The name Adjuntas literally translates to "attached" in Spanish.
+The name Adjuntas translates to "attached" in Spanish.
 The name is most likely a shortening of "tierras adjuntas a Coamo" or 'lands attached (or in proximity) to Coamo" as the territory was originally part of the lands of Villa de San Blas de Illescas, one of the oldest settlements in Puerto Rico, which the municipality gained autonomy from in 1739.

 The municipality has received numerous nicknames throughout its history, such as La Ciudad del Gigante Dormido, Spanish for "city of the sleeping giant" after the mountain that overlooks the town; La Suiza de Puerto Rico ("Puerto Rico's Switzerland") due to its relative cool temperatures and mountainous terrain; and La Tierra de los Lagos ("Land of the Lakes") after the many natural pools or charcas that are formed by the numerous rivers that flow through the municipality.